 If the eggs have to be stored before they are put under the broody hen, they can be stored in a cool place (45-55°F or 7-10°C).
 Don’t put them in the fridge because the cold will kill the embryos.
-During the first few days of storage, turning isn’t important, but after that you should turn or tilt them twice a day to prevent the microscopic embryo from sticking to the shell.
+During the first few days of storage, turning isn’t important, but after that, you should turn or tilt them twice a day to prevent the microscopic embryo from sticking to the shell.

-If the broody hen is sitting on eggs other than those you wish to hatch, leave her for several days until she is sitting tight then remove the eggs from under her and replace with fertile eggs.
+If the broody hen is sitting on eggs other than those you wish to hatch, leave her for several days until she is sitting tight then remove the eggs from under her and replace them with fertile eggs.

 Check broody hens for lice and give them a dusting of louse powder if necessary.